noplacenoaddress/RNMnetwork/RNMnetwork/ES/gangstalking/tortures_humiliations.md

   - That I will work in human trade network to create slaves, normally womans with familiar problems.
 Girls was sold in the slavery market.
   - That I will do thief to people that I've known in my life.

+She is protected by some Vatican orders.
+Those are building about Vatican a systematic terrorist State.

 - ![/](http://telecomlobby.com/Images/90KHz_during_stalking.webp)